-Of those travelers heading over the river and through the wood, many will do so by Flight attendants are trained to handle thermal air this year.
-If you plan to fly to your holiday runaway incidents, ideally using containment destination, it is easy to move through check-in bags certified to UL 5800.
-Earlier this year, a without noticing the warning about lithium-ion flight bound for New York was forced to return batteries.
-In fact, many passengers may not to San Diego when a passenger's battery pack know what lithium-ion batteries are. let alone ignited, but the actions of the crew prioritized what devices they may be powering that they the safety of those on board and averted have on them. the crisis.
-Later this year, another flight was forced to make an emergency landing after an Many of the devices that make travel more e-cigarette plugged into a portable charger in enjoyable, such as earbuds, tablets, cellphones, the overhead bin caught fire.
+Of those travelers heading over the river and through the wood, many will do so by air this year.
+If you plan to fly to your holiday destination, it is easy to move through check-in without noticing the warning about lithium-ion batteries.
+In fact, many passengers may not know what lithium-ion batteries are, let alone what devices they may be powering that they have on them.

-and portable chargers, are powered by lithium-

-of flyers have at least one device powered by lithiumion batteries with them ion batteries.
+Many of the devices that make travel more enjoyable, such as earbuds, tablets, cellphones, and portable chargers, are powered by lithiumof flyers have at least one device powered by lithiumion batteries with them ion batteries.
 An August 2023 UL Standards & Engagement study of American adults found that 97% of air travelers have at least one device powered by lithium-ion batteries with them when they fly.
 If the batteries are defective or damaged, there is danger of thermal runaway - scary anywhere, but more so at 40,000 feet.